selvinortiz/craft.spamguard/README.md

 *by* [Selvin Ortiz](http://twitter.com/selvinortiz)

 ----

-### Download
+### Download Notes
-To use *spam guard* in production, you must download the [latest release](https://github.com/selvinortiz/craft.spamguard/releases) with the following name pattern `spamguard.v*.*.*.zip`
+You must download the [latest release](https://github.com/selvinortiz/craft.spamguard/releases) with the following name pattern `spamguard.v*.*.*.zip`

-Downloading the *repo* itself will yield to missing *composer* dependencies!
+The official release is the only distribution meant for production and it is required when requesting support or reporting a bug.

 ----
 ### Description
 Spam Guard allows you to harness the power of Akismet to fight spam

 ### Features
-* The most effective way to fight spam in **Craft**
+* The most effective way to fight _contact form spam_ in **Craft**
 * Lightweight Akismet API client built on **Guzzle**
-* Basic submission logging to avoid loosing incorrectly flagged emails
+* Basic submission logging to avoid losing incorrectly flagged emails
-* Native support for the [Contact Form](https://github.com/pixelandtonic/ContactForm) plugin.
+* Native support for the [Contact Form](https://github.com/pixelandtonic/ContactForm) plugin

 ### Minimum Requirements
 - Craft 1.3 build 2415